adelaydeelsevir/COBOL-katas/COBOL-Roman-Numerals/README.md

   47 -> "XLVII"  (40 -> "XL" + 7 -> "VII")
 ```

-To run the code, you'll need version 2.0 of the free GnuCOBOL compiler and the two files (main code and user defined function for calculating if a year is a leap year).
+To run the code, you'll need version 2.0 of the free GnuCOBOL compiler (to support user-defined functions) and the two files (test file and user defined function for converting Arabic dates to Roman dates).
 ```
 $ cobc --free ArabicToRoman.cbl
 $ cobc -x -free RomanNumeralsTest.cbl